cslarsen/eulers-totient-function/README.md

   * a fast prime number sieve and
   * a fast implementation of Euler's phi function using the above.

-These are fast because
+They are fast because

   * we're using the recursive binary GCD algorithm with bit shifts,
-  * the Eratosthenes prime sieve uses bitsets for primality testing and
+  * bit sets for primality testing in the Eratosthenes sieve and
-  * the totient implementation is aware of Lehmer's conjecture, even-odd reductions and that the phi function is multiplicative.
+  * Lehmer's conjecture, even-odd reductions and multiplicativity in the phi function.

-The classes and functions are template-based, so you can plug in any integer type you want to, including multiple precision integers (GMPs; see note on big integers below).
+The classes and functions are template-based, so you can plug in any integer type you want to, including multiple precision integers (GMPs; although you should see the note below).

 You can also use the gcd function and prime number sieve separately.
 Finally, the code is in pure C++ and only relies on the standard library.